Tinchocw/forky/README.md

 #### REPL Mode

 When run without arguments, Forky starts an interactive Read-Eval-Print Loop (REPL) for experimenting with code.
-You can also inject a file as initial input using `make INJECT=<filename>` to load statements from a file and then continue interactively.
+You can also inject a file as initial input using `make FILE=<filename> INJECT=true` to load statements from a file and then continue interactively.

 ```
 Forky - REPL with arrow key support.
 Ctrl-C or Ctrl-D (on empty line) to exit.